 - Greater efficiency.
 A well-designed mobile app is generally much faster than a mobile site.
 Apps usually store their data locally on mobile devices instead of the web servers that websites use, meaning data retrieval is faster in apps.

 - Ability to work offline.
-Apps might require internet connectivity to perform most tasks but can still offer basic functionality to users in offline mode.
+Apps might require internet connectivity to perform most tasks, but they can still offer basic functionality to users in offline mode.
 Mobile sites may be able to use caching to load web pages without a connection, but it’s unpredictable and limited.

 Implementation Considerations